 If I'm having a bad day, Philippians 4:13 is great inspiration.

-Although I love fashion (I used to be a style editor for a sophisticated little newspaper in Northwest Connecticut), I loved it more when I weighed 50 fewer pounds.
-I'm definitely not a fashion snob; I shop everywhere.
-As I write this, I am wearing a flouncy summer skirt from Walmart paired with a Michael Kors T-shirt.
+Although I enjoy fashion (I used to be a style editor for a sophisticated little newspaper in Northwest Connecticut), I'm definitely not a fashion snob; I shop everywhere.
+As I write this, I am wearing a flouncy skirt from Walmart paired with a Michael Kors T-shirt.

-Oh, and speaking of fashion designers, I should mention that I once wrote a full-page obituary, with byline, for a Golden Retriever named Barnaby.
-He was the beloved dog of the late Bill Blass.
+Speaking of fashion designers, I should mention that I once wrote a full-page obituary, with byline, for a Golden Retriever named Barnaby.
+He was the beloved dog of the late fashion legend, Bill Blass.